glennmckechnie/weewx-mesowx/README.md

         [[Raw]]
             data_binding = mesowx_binding
             data_limit = 48
+            skip_loop = 2

 ## Local Installation.

 The local (Raw) mesowx database will be automatically generated and consists of just the raw (loop) table.
 The archive (REC) values will be sourced from your existing mysql weewx database.

-Once all the mesowx files are generated (at last count there were 49 of them) and transferred to your local web server the [StdReport][[Mesowx]] skin can be disabled by changing the enable = True stanza to...
+Once all the mesowx files are generated (at last count there were 51 of them) and transferred to your local web server the [StdReport][[Mesowx]] skin can be disabled by changing the enable = True stanza to...

     enable = False

-Why False?
+#### Why False?

-A working installation does not require that skin to be regenerated, it's a one time requirement; unless you later decide to change any of the [Mesowx] entries in weewx.conf in which case you'll need to renable the skin to allow the config files to be recreated.
+A working installation does not require that skin to be regenerated, it's a one time requirement.

+However, if you later decide to change any of the [Mesowx] entries in weewx.conf, or experiment with the server files (remember the .tmpl files are the source files) then you'll need to renable the skin to allow the config files to be recreated.
+You can make changes to the webserver files with the skin disabled (enable = False) but those changes run the risk of being overwritten if you forget what you've done (time passes for us all, memories fade!).

 ## Remote Installation.